 4. Leaving Their Field of Vision

 When your puppy can remain calm for several minutes while you're further away from them, start walking into the next room without closing the door.
 Then return immediately to their sight.
 This shows your puppy that they don't need to be able to see you at all times to feel safe.
 You'll know when this phase of training is complete when your puppy can be at ease in their pen as you do your chores freely inside your home, including between different rooms.
-Before moving on, expect your puppy to be able to do at least six sessions of this exercise.

 5. Leaving Through the Front Door